07 Apr Global Peatlands Initiative’s Research Working Group

 The first workshop entitled “Increasing your research funding success” was held on the 17th of December and provided tips on how to write a more competitive research proposals, how to integrate impact aims into proposals, how to convince reviewers your research will make a difference and tools for co-producing impact.
 Download the agenda, video and slides from the training.

-Please make sure to mark your calendars for the next sessions:
+Please make sure to mark your calendars for the next session:

-Next topic sessions will include: “Influencing policy” (11th of June);“How to write a policy brief” (30th of July), “Presenting with impact – using evidence to motivate change” (10th of September) and others.
+Next topic sessions will include: “How to write a policy brief” (30th of July), “Presenting with impact – using evidence to motivate change” (10th of September) and others.
 Stay tuned!

 Global peatland research project catalogue